The Mission Continues: Veterans Puerto Rico evacuees

 Related Headlines

-Veteran Bobby Withers said he felt moved to create a service organization after the Pulse Orlando massacre.
+Veteran Bobby Withers said he felt moved to serve an organization after the Pulse Orlando massacre.

 "I went out and donated blood, and my O-negative was really crucial," he said.